w3core/RockJS/README.md

 An event `data` property contains an options that was applied to show component.
 The `target` property contains the reference to the [component instance](#component-instance-structure).
+This event can be used for preventing of showing the component when handler returns `false` or by using of `preventDefault()` event method.

 ### `componentHide` event